pinkgranny/7assignment-pizzabot1/README.md

 ### 2. Practice variables and types

+A few things about your pizzeria:
-Your pizzeria will have a very limited meny to start with, you only serve three different pizzas right now; Vegatariana, Hawaii and Pepperoni.
-You pizzas all have the same price, 89 SEK.
+* Your pizzeria will have a very limited meny to start with, you only serve three different pizzas right now; Vegatariana, Hawaii and Pepperoni.
+* All your pizzas all have the same price, 80 SEK.
+* Because of the big popularity of your store, you can only order multiple pizzas of the same sort.

 Start by creating a variable for each pizza type that stores the display name of that pizza, meaning the name you will have on the meny.

 Create a varibale for the price.

 Start the pizza bot by printing `"Hey!
 Happy to serve your pizza.
-On our menu we have, xxx, xxx and xxx"` using your variables.
+On our menu we have, PIZZA_NAME1, PIZZA_NAME2 and PIZZA_NAME3"` using your variables.

 Ask the user which pizza they want.

+Print and ask the user: `How many of PIZZA_NAME do you want?`

-Answer by confirming their answer `Great, I'll get started on your USER_ANSWER right away, it will cost PRICE kr`.
+Calculate the total price of the order and print  `Great, I'll get started on your USER_ANSWER right away, it will cost PRICE kr`.

-Expand your program so you can buy multiple pizzas and give the total price of the order.

 ### 3. Conditionals

-Add two conditinals to your program:
+Add three conditinals to your program:

+1. Check that the pizza they order are on the menu and make sure that the user can type either one of the below examples for pizza names (for all types) and your program will still understand:
+* `Vegetariana`
+* `vegetariana`

 1. For everyone ordering Hawaii: You're currently out of pinapple so everytime someone orders a Hawaii you need to tell them that they will get the pizza without pinapple and also discount the price by 20%.